Updated: Oct 29, 2020

 For this reason, we can make the claim that both the OT and NT are "inspired", or rather, breathed out by God and both have certain characteristics and imbued quality that reflect to some degree its relation to God.

-In other words, God cannot produce a word which is antithetical to Him.
+In other words, God could not and cannot produce a word which is antithetical to Him.
 He cannot produce a self-testimony that stands in contradistinction to His Divine nature.
 The Bible must be verbally and plenary inspired in all its parts, because it comes from God.
 This means that since the character and glory of God are at stake in the word of God, it is, therefore, necessary that there is a total alignment of scripture with its Author.
 Scripture reflects the nature and essence of Almighty God.

 In this blog, we look at two realities that support the notion that God's word is inextricably linked to Him.
 We will see that the word of God is both eternal and eternally true.